 Nicotine is helpful for those dealing with short-, long-term and working memory problems, low energy, depression or anxiety.

 Nicotine is especially helpful for dealing with the symptoms of Adult ADHD.
-Nicotine can help relieve most of the symptoms of ADHD.
+Nicotine can help relieve many of the symptoms of ADHD.
 And is a good compliment to your existing ADHD meds.

 While nicotine is a powerful cognitive enhancer, it is also addictive and can lead to tolerance and withdrawal symptoms in some people.
 So caution is advised.
-And if you’re prone to addiction please stay away from nicotine.
+And if you’re prone to addiction please stay away from nicotine as it can lead to nicotine addiction.

 As neurohackers, we have great acetylcholine agonists available to us if you don’t want to experiment with nicotine.
 Most of the racetams will boost acetylcholine use in the brain.